Low-Complexity Decoder for Overloaded Uniquely Decodable Synchronous CDMA: Abstract

 \section{Abstract}

-We consider the problem of designing a fast decoder for antipodal uniquely decodable (errorless) code sets for overloaded synchronous code-division multiple access (CDMA) systems where the number of signals $K_{max}^a$ is the largest known for the given code length $L$.
-The proposed decoder is designed in a such a way that the users can uniquely recover the information bits with a very simple decoder, which uses only a few comparisons.
-Compared to maximum-likelihood (ML) decoder, which has a high computational complexity for even moderate code length, the proposed decoder has a much lower computational complexity.
-Simulation results in terms of bit error rate (BER) demonstrate that the performance of the proposed decoder only has a $1-2$ dB degradation at BER of $10^{-3}$ when compared to ML.
+We consider the problem of designing a low-complexity decoder for antipodal uniquely decodable (UD) /errorless code sets for overloaded synchronous code-division multiple access (CDMA) systems, where the number of signals $K_{\rm{max}}^a$ is the largest known for the given code length $L$.
+In our complexity analysis, we illustrate that compared to maximum-likelihood (ML) decoder, which has an exponential computational complexity for even moderate code lengths, the proposed decoder has a quasi-quadratic computational complexity.
+Simulation results in terms of bit-error-rate (BER) demonstrate that the performance of the proposed decoder has only a $1-2$ dB degradation in signal-to-noise ratio (SNR) at a BER of $10^{-3}$ when compared to ML.
+Moreover, we derive the proof of the minimum Manhattan distance of such UD codes and we provide the proofs for the propositions; these proofs constitute the foundation of the formal proof for the maximum number users $K_{\rm{max}}^a$ for $L=8$.